Why Are My Baby's Feet Red? Podiatrist-Backed Answers

 - Use baby-friendly sunscreen for protection when necessary

-Restricted blood circulation can also cause a baby's feet to turn red.
+Restricted circulation can make the bottom of a baby's feet red, especially if clothing or shoes are too tight.
 This can happen due to:

 - Tight clothing